 Having Fiberoptic Evaluation of Swallowing (FEES)

-A fiberoptic evaluation of swallowing (FEES) test is used to see if you have dysphagia.
-Dysphagia is when you have trouble swallowing.
+A fiberoptic evaluation of swallowing (FEES) test is used to see where the problem is in your throat if you complain of trouble swallowing (dysphagia).
 It can lead to serious problems, such as lung infection.
 During the FEES test, a thin, flexible tool called an endoscope is put into your nose.
 Parts of your throat are viewed as you swallow.
-The test is done by a speech-language pathologist (SLP).
+The test is done by a speech-language pathologist (SLP) and/or an ear, nose, and throat specialist.
 An SLP has special training in the areas of speech, language, voice, and swallowing.

 What to tell your healthcare provider

 Tell the SLP about all medicines you take.
 This includes any medicine that thins the blood.
 You may need to stop taking some medicines before the FEES test.
 Also tell the SLP if you have had any surgery to your neck, throat, or nose.